-Based on previous experiments showing negligible autogenic growth in agar-based foods and due to tank space limitations, we reduced the number of controls to one control for every two experimental replicates.
-We used thermoplastic adhesive to secure the petri dishes containing agar-based foods in random order along the length of 330 x 190 x 108 mm containers with mesh (2 mm) covered tops (n=20, and n=10 controls).
+We secured the petri dishes containing agar-based foods in random order along the length of 330 x 190 x 108 mm containers with mesh (2 mm) covered tops (n=20, and n=10 controls).
+Because our previous experiments found negligible autogenic growth in agar-based foods not exposed to consumers, we reduced the number of controls to one control for every two experimental replicates.
 The animals were placed on the opposite side of the container and allowed to feed.
 These assays began simultaneously on November 11, 2019.
 After ~36 hours, all petri dishes were removed from the replicate, blotted dry, and reweighed.
-We calculated changes in mass using the autogenic growth formula with the average correction factor from controls.
+We calculated changes in mass using the previous formula.